richardmrodriguez/PDFScreenplayParser/README.md

 ]
 ```

-By using the position, Font name, and font size of each text fragment, we can determine what kind of Screenplay Element each fragment or line should be.
+By using the position, font name, and font size of each text fragment, we can determine what kind of Screenplay Element each fragment or line should be.

-We return a new version of this struct, which is simplified, abstracted, and has a ScreenplayElementType and possibly other metadata attached to each TextElement.
+We return a new version of this struct, which is logically optimized, and assigns a specific type `SPType` to each individual `SPTextElement`.
+The returned ScreenplayDoc struct is ready for Screenplay-related processing and displaying.